Satisfactory Academic Progress Policy (SAP)

 During the first term that a student does not meet the requirements of the SAP policy, they will be placed on warning status for the next semester of their enrollment.
 At the end of the warning semester, the student must be in compliance with the SAP policy, or they will become academically ineligible for financial aid for their next semester of enrollment.
 This will result in the ineligibility for all federal, state and institutional financial aid.
 Once placed on financial aid suspension, a student may regain financial aid eligibility by meeting the required GPA and PACE standards required for the number of credits they have attempted.
 Students who have exceeded the 150% requirement may only regain eligibility upon approval of an appeal (see below) or by declaring a new program of study.
 Students who declare a new major will have their 150% calculation based upon only those attempted credits that apply to the new program.
 The recalculation will be completed upon request by the student and/or Academic Advisor.

 When a student becomes academically ineligible, they have the right to appeal the suspension of their financial aid based on mitigating circumstances (please see Financial Aid Appeal Instructions ).
 All appeals must be submitted in writing and documentation must be provided when applicable.
 Situations such as serious illness and family emergencies may be considered as mitigating circumstances.
 The Financial Aid Appeal committee will review appeals and make decisions regarding approval or denial.
 The decisions of this committee cannot be appealed unless additional information is presented that was not included in the initial appeal.
-The decision of the Financial Aid Appeal committee may only be overturned by the Dean of Financial Assistance and Scholarships, the Coordinator of SAP Initiatives, or their designee.
+The decision of the Financial Aid Appeal committee may only be overturned by the Dean of Financial Assistance and Scholarships or the Associate Director of Financial Aid Services.

 Deadline for Appeal Submission:

 Students who wish to submit a Financial Aid Appeal Form MUST do so by the last day of Add/Drop period each semester.
-An extension of this deadline may be approved by the Dean of Financial Assistance and Scholarships, the Coordinator of SAP Initiatives, or their designee.
+An extension of this deadline may be approved by the Dean of Financial Assistance and Scholarships or the Associate Director of Financial Aid Services.